lehner-lab/DiMSum/docs/FILEFORMATS.md

   <img src="../DMS_experiment.png" width="600">
 </p>

-In addition to these mandatory columns, additional columns may be included to specify [Stage 2](https://github.com/lehner-lab/DiMSum#stage-2-trim-constant-regions-wrap)-specific options i.e. those prefixed by '_--cutadapt..._', which relate to constant region trimming.
+In addition to these mandatory columns, additional columns may be included to specify [Stage 2](https://github.com/lehner-lab/DiMSum#stage-2-trim-constant-regions-wrap)-specific options i.e. those prefixed by '_--cutadapt_', which relate to constant region trimming.
 This allows sample-specific trimming behaviour if necessary.
 Options specified by columns in the experimental design file override global arguments.
 In the case of a growth-rate based assay, a 'generations' column can be supplied (for all output samples) in order to normalize fitness and error estimates accordingly.

 ## FASTQ Files